NaveenKumarReddyK/MaliciousUrlDetector/Readme.md

 > http://localhost:4000/fullscan
 > Type url in  `fullScanUrl ` field
- All the details are displayed in console.
+ All the details are displayed in console